ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 Run the following command to publish your private offering to the {{site.data.keyword.cloud_notm}} catalog for all users to see and use.
 To get to this step in the publication process, you must first publish the offering to your account and to all IBMers to complete the testing process.
 After your testing is complete, you can run this command.

 This option requires approval.
-As soon as your approval is complete, your tile is available for all {{site.data.keyword.cloud_notm}} customers.
+When your approval is complete, your tile is available for all {{site.data.keyword.cloud_notm}} customers.
 {: important}

 ```bash